Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: The PHQMD results in comparison to experimental data

-This scaling behavior of $v_2/A (p_T/A)$ has been observed by the HADES collaboration \cite{BKardan,HADES:2022osk}.
-For the deuterons or tritons this means that their azimuthal distribution can be obtained by assuming that two nucleons, with an azimuthal distribution as seen for the protons, combine to a deuteron and, correspondingly, to larger clusters.
-We note that a similar scaling behavior of $v_2$ with the number of "constituents" has been predicted in Ref. \cite{Fries:2003kq} for the $v_2$ of mesons and baryons with the number of valence quarks (i.e. 2 for mesons and 3 for baryons).
+Fig. \ref{fig:v2pt_HADES_scaling} presents the elliptic flow for a SM EoS, scaled by the atomic number - $v_2/A$ , as a function of the transverse momentum of a nucleon in the cluster $p_T/A$ for protons, deuterons and tritons at midrapidity $|y|<0.05$.
+The scaled $v_2/A(p_T/A)$ is almost independent of $A$.
+This scaling behavior of $v_2/A (p_T/A)$ has been observed by the HADES Collaboration \cite{BKardan,HADES:2022osk}.
+For the deuterons or tritons this means that their azimuthal distribution can be obtained by assuming that two or three nucleons, with an azimuthal distribution as seen for the protons, combine without any further assumptions to a deuteron and, correspondingly, to larger clusters.
+We note that a similar scaling behavior of $v_2$ with the number of "constituents" has been predicted in Ref. \cite{Fries:2003kq}.
+There $v_2$ of mesons and baryons scales with the number of valence quarks (i.e. 2 for mesons and 3 for baryons).
 This 'constituent quark number scaling' has been observed experimentally in central Au+Au collisions at RHIC \cite{STAR:2003wqp,PHENIX:2006dpn}.

-As follows from Fig. \ref{fig:v2pt_HADES_scaling}, the PHQMD calculations show that in this scaled presentation of $v_2$ the difference between the $v_2(p_T)$ distributions for protons and clusters is reduced substantially but we do not observe a perfect scaling, as the data show for $p_T<0.8$ GeV$/c$ (we note also that we have a limited statistics in our simulations).
+As follows from Fig. \ref{fig:v2pt_HADES_scaling}, the PHQMD calculations show that in this scaled presentation of $v_2$ at midrapidity the difference between the $v_2(p_T)$ distributions for protons and clusters is reduced substantially but we do not observe a perfect scaling, as the data show for $p_T<0.8$ GeV$/c$ (we note also that we have a limited statistics in our simulations).
+Moreover, the deviation from perfect scaling increases for large $p_T$.
 Our $v_2$ for the SM EoS is also lower than that observed experimentally - in line with Fig. \ref{fig:v2pt_HADES}.